 An extended medical treatment period may also force you to stay out of the house for some time.
 Your home will fall vacant if you live alone.
 Or maybe you do live with someone, but they have to travel out of state with you while you seek treatment from a medical specialist.

 Some people take extended vacations that make their homes vacant for long periods.
-Say you have saved some money for some time and planned to take your family to a vacation.
+Say you have saved some money for some time and planned to take your family on vacation.
 In such a case, you may leave even with the dog and leave your home vacant for the duration of the vacation.

 Lastly, your home may also fall vacant if you want to sell it because you have found another home.
 In a buyer’s market, you will have an easier time with the purchase of your next home than with the sale of your current home.
 If that happens or if the sale delays for any other reason, your home will have to stay vacant for some time.